yuriboulderingGIT/Software-Enginering-Project-1/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## UML Models
-See the [UML diagrams here](uml_models/uml_models.md)
+See the [UML diagrams here](uml_models/uml_models.md) The UML diagrams are automatically rendered when viewed through GitHub.

 ## Project Members
  - Student ID: i6443157